Estimate your monthly electric bill and understand your energy costs in minutes

 💰 Biggest Energy Wasters

-Heating & Cooling (50%): Install a programmable thermostat, use fans, seal air leaks
+Heating & Cooling: Install a programmable thermostat, use fans, seal air leaks.
+Adjust thermostat settings during peak seasons.

-Electronics (5%): Unplug devices when not in use (vampire power)
+Electronics: Unplug devices when not in use to avoid “phantom” power draw.

 ⚡ Quick Energy Saving Tips